andymckay/arecibo/listener/docs/source/client/django.rst

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Check out the Rails client from git.
+Check out the Django client from git.

 Place *clients/trunk/django* into project your Django application, or anywhere on the path that Django can find it.